lumeland/lume.land/plugins/metas.md

 ## Description

-This plugin generate `<meta>` tags in your HTML pages for Open graph, Twitter cards, Schema.org and SEO purposes.
+This plugin generates `<meta>` tags in your HTML pages for Open graph, Twitter cards, Schema.org, and SEO purposes.
 The data must be defined in the `metas` keyword of every page and the supported values are:

 - `title`: The title of the page, article, post, etc.